What's the difference between Product Information Management (PIM), Content Management Systems (CMS) and Digital Asset Management (DAM)?

 With PIM, you can make updates in one centralized place, and then syndicate that data wherever it needs to go.
 No more endless copying, pasting and praying it's accurate.

-PIM streamlines the process of enriching and localizing product information too.
+PIM streamlines the process of localizing and enriching ecommerce product data too.
 Different teams and vendors can collaborate on adding details, translating copy, uploading media and more—all within the PIM platform.
 This ensures a constant flow of high-quality, on-brand product data for every channel and region.

 The Backbone of Omnichannel Commerce